brettmariani923/privacy-policy.md/README.md

 📌 9.
 Changes to This Policy

-We may update this Privacy Policy as needed.
+This policy may be updated from time to time.
-Changes will be posted on this page and in the Chrome Web Store listing.
+Updates will be posted here and in the Chrome Web Store listing.

 📌 10.
 Contact